euroscipy/euroscipy_proceedings/papers/cokelaer/cokelaer.rst

 The second python package that we will present is **cellnopt.core**.
 It combines several libraries (e.g., Pandas [MCK10]_, NetworkX [ARI08]_ and Matplotlib [HUN07]_) to provide tools dedicated to the manipulation of network of proteins and perturbation data sets that are the input of CellNOptR packages.

-Another important of systems biology is be able to access easily to online resources and databases.
+Another important need of systems biology is be able to access easily to online resources and databases.
 In the context of logical modeling, resources of importance are signalling pathways (e.g., Wiki Pathway [WP09]_) and retrieval of information about proteins (e.g., UniProt [UNI14]_).
 In order to help us in this task, we developed **BioServices** that ease programmatic access to web services in Python.
 It was then extended to retrieve information from other web services so as to cover the spectrum of bioinformatics resources (e.g., genomics, sequence analysis) [COK13]_.